 I had a friend who had a huge, insect-like creature as a pet.
 I went over one day to have him help me with something mechanical.
 He didn’t end up helping, though.
 It was around that time that the creature began to act strangely.
 It soon died—there was a special term for how it happened that literally translated as ‘self-devouring’.
 Then it was as if that friend was Katya, and we were communicating by mail—we were both concerned over what had happened.
 I was sitting at the kitchen table at my K— house, looking at a package I had received from her.
 It had gone far out of the way—a label on it showed it had been routed through Königsberg….
 (March, 2010)

-The first thing I might note about the second half is that my friend Katya appears there—the only familiar person in either part of the dream.
-The appearance of somebody familiar is always a reason to ask yourself the question: does this dream have to do with that person, or is she standing in for something else?
-This could be some demographic or area of life they make a good representative of, or another person who’s like them in some way.
-It could also be some particular aspect of you—some character trait or area of interest or the like.
+The first thing I might note about the second half of the dream is that my friend Katya appears there—the only familiar character in either part.
+The appearance of somebody familiar in a dream is always an occasion to ask yourself the question: does this dream have to do with that person, or is she standing in for something else?
+That “something else” could be some demographic or area of life they make a good representative of, or another person who’s like them in some way.
+It could also be some particular aspect of you—some character trait or interest or the like.

-Although this may seem rather odd, it is something rather common in dreams.
+Although this idea may seem rather odd the first time you encounter it, it is extremely common for dreams to do this.
 In order to dramatize inner conflicts properly—it doesn’t have to be conflicts, but they’re what tend to get dramatized the most— you need a cast to act it out.
-More often than not, that cast is drawn from friends, family and other people in your life.
-Media figures, historical figures or fictional characters can also play this kind of role—often even more effectively, since you already know what they stand for.
+That cast is often drawn from friends, family and other people in your life.
+Media figures, historical figures or fictional characters can also play this kind of role—often even more effectively, since you already have some idea of what they stand for.

 The guideline interpreters generally use is that when people who are absent from your current life appear in your dreams, they are usually standing in for a part of you.
 Dreams are mostly centered around problems – this one definitely is – and dead or inactive relationships don’t tend to be problematic.
 And when they are, the dreamer is aware of it because they occupy their waking thoughts as well as their dreams.